mattermost/docs/source/deployment/sso-ldap.md

 This indicates your AD/LDAP server configuration has a maximum page size set and the query coming from Mattermost is returning a result set in excess of that limit.

 To address this issue you can set the [max page size](https://docs.mattermost.com/administration/config-settings.html#maximum-page-size) in your Mattermost configuration to match the limit on your AD/LDAP server.
-This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.A max page size setting of 1500 is recommended.
+This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.
+A max page size setting of 1500 is recommended.

 If the error is still occurring, it is likely that no AD/LDAP users have logged into Mattermost yet.
 Ensure that at least one AD/LDAP user has logged into Mattermost and re-run the sync.
 The error should disappear at that point.